Albert0i/jest-course/JJSR.md

 > All data are equal, but some data are more equal than others.

 Data propensity does not have much to do with RDBMS, since nothing one can do with.
 In Redis, the story is different.
-One can choose the appropriate data structure for the data which makes the data model more complicated, and thus, more performant.
+One can choose the most appropriate data structure for one part of the data which makes the data model more complicated, and thus, more performant.

 ### EOF (2024/08/02)